prathamrpatel/headline-archive-cloud-function/README.md

-This function runs everyday at 8 AM
+This function runs everyday at 8 AM.
 Created using Firebase